julietteBergoend/plumcot-prodigy/plumcot_prodigy/README.md

 ```
 The recipe displays sentences one by one, and pre-selects nouns and pronouns.
 If preselections are not nouns or pronouns, skip the example (_space_).
 If preselections are nouns or pronouns, corresponding to one character, enter his name in the first input.
-Press _a_.
+The input will propose characters based on what you are writing.
+Select the right character and Press _a_.
 If preselections are nouns or pronouns, corresponding to multiple characters, enter their names in separate inputs, and use the labelling tool to assign right labels to right nouns/pronouns (see the illustration).
 Press _a_.

 3. Save your annotations